Sacramento Motorcycle Accident Attorney

 Do I Need a Lawyer for a Motorcycle Accident?

 If you have suffered injuries in a motorcycle accident, then it’s in your best interests to start working with a Sacramento personal injury attorney.
 Generally, the sooner you can hire a lawyer, the better.
 California’s statute of limitations on personal injury cases only gives you two years from the date of your accident to file a claim before you use your right to compensation.
 Contacting a motorcycle accident attorney in Sacramento within a week or two of the accident can give your claim the best chance of success.

 Another advantage to hiring an attorney early is to prevent costly mistakes.
 Insurance companies can contact you before you even have time to process your accident – sometimes on the same day.
-Making a statement to an insurance broker or agreeing to a settlement offer can prevent you from receiving the full extent of your compensation and an attorney can help you avoid these problems.
+Making a statement to an insurance broker or agreeing to a settlement offer can prevent you from receiving the full extent of your compensation.
+An experienced Sacramento motorcycle collision attorney can help you avoid these problems.

 What If the CHP or Police Report Says I Was at Fault?

 A police report can be a helpful piece of evidence in a motorcycle accident claim, especially if the report determines that the other party is liable for your injuries.
 However, police reports don’t always rule in your favor and you may just be the at-fault party according to the cops.
 Thankfully, this doesn’t mean you don’t have a valid motorcycle accident claim.

 Police reports can contain both facts and opinions.
 Details of when and where the collision happened are facts but an officer’s determination of fault may be inaccurate, especially since he or she didn’t watch the accident occur.
 Instead, the officer determines fault based on the accounts of the involved parties and evidence on the scene, which may lead to inaccuracies.